 Pu-erh is embodied with earth energy and helps ground.
 When comparing to a light, fresh, vegetal, and floral green tea, Pu-erh is on the complete opposite side of the spectrum.
 It is robust, thick, earthy, woody, and extremely mellow.
 It warms our stomachs and helps connect us with the ground underneath.

-For some people, the caffeine content and sharpness of a fresh green tea is too much for early mornings.
+For some people, the caffeine content and sharpness of fresh green tea is too much for early mornings.
 For those, we recommend drinking some Pu-erh tea.
 The enzymes help to wake up the stomach, body, and mind gently.

 Other Significant Pu-erh Tea Benefits